biostatsPMH/exceldata/README.md

 `devtools::install_github("biostatsPMH/exceldata")`

 ---
-To view the documentation:
+To view the documentation

 https://biostatspmh.github.io/exceldata/

 ---
-Link to the YouTube tutorial:
+Link to the YouTube tutorial

 https://youtu.be/l9gZ-9lWNd8